| Version: | 0.2.1 |

 Arguments

-an object from which a log-likelihood value can be extracted. |
+| object | an object from which a log-likelihood value can be extracted. |

 Value

-Returns a log-likelihood value of object
+Returns a log-likelihood value of object.

 Examples